-There are no directed fisheries for sharks in the Bering Sea or Aleutian Islands (BSAI), but some incidental catch of sharks results from directed fisheries for commercial species.
-Sharks are currently managed in aggregate as part of the "Other Species" complex in the BSAI Fishery Management Plan (FMP) (Gaichas et al. 1999, Gaichas 2003).
+There have been no directed fisheries for sharks in the Bering Sea or Aleutian Islands (BSAI), but some incidental catch of sharks results from directed fisheries for commercial species.
+Recently a plant in Kodiak has been retaining some spiny dogfish.
+Sharks are currently managed in aggregate as part of the "Other Species" complex in the BSAI Fishery Management Plan (FMP) (Gaichas et al. 1999, Gaichas

+2003).
 The Other Species complex includes sharks, skates, sculpins, and octopus.
 Other Species are considered ecologically important and may have future economic potential.
 An aggregate annual quota limits Other Species catch under an interim management policy for the BSAI.
 Acceptable Biological Catch (ABC) and Overfishing Limits (OFL) are based upon Tier 5 and Tier 6 criteria for species groups within the Other Species complex.
 Total allowable catch (TAC) for the Other Species complex is constrained by the BSAI optimum yield (OY) cap of 2 million metric tons.
 Sharks have only been reported to species in the catch since 1997 and have made up from 1% to 5% of Other Species catch from 1997 - 2006.